hyugatanj/fm-blog-preview-card/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

+## tech stack I use to build this project
+- html
+- tailwind

 **Have fun building!** 🚀